 6.2.3 Averaging over horizontal and vertical angles

-One of the average calculations for the Expected EIRP is averaging the EIRP over horizontal and vertical angles.
+One of the average calculations for the EEIRP is averaging the EIRP over horizontal and vertical angles.
 There are seven elevation angular ranges with different elevation bin sizes.
 Each bin is effectively a spherical strip (or spherical cap for the last range) bounded by θHLi and θHHi as shown in Figure 6.2.3-1.